Ziyadelbanna/Assembly/README.md

 # Introduction to Co-processor/8087 assembly instructions

+>_The goal of this repository is to practise Assembly language and learn the most basic programming applications built in Assembly._

 ## Basic arithmetic operations

 > Instructions directions are **_memory_** to **_register_** using the 7 stack registers _ST0 - ST6_